Multipole-fluctuation pairing mechanism of $d_{x^2-y^2}+ig$ superconductivity in Sr$_2$RuO$_4$: Discussion and Conclusions

-The $d_{xz}+id_{yz}$ pairing can also be excluded with certainty due to the quasi-two-dimensional Fermi surface topology of Sr$_2$RuO$_4$.
-It is featured with horizontal line nodes on the $k_z=0$ plane and is supposed to cause $L$ modulated intensity of the spin resonance \cite{Iida2020}.
-But this expected resonance peak at $L=\pm0.5$ was not observed in latest neutron scattering experiment \cite{Jenni2021}.
-The $d_{xz}+id_{yz}$ pairing was mostly supported by $\mu$SR measurements that reported the splitting of superconductivity and TRSB under uniaxial pressure opposed to hydrostatic pressure \cite{Grinenko2021a,Grinenko2021b}.
-However, the splitting was questioned by specific heat measurements, which found no sign of bulk phase transition induced by uniaxial pressure \cite{Li2021}.
-More accurate experiments will clarify how exactly superconductivity evolves under pressure.
-Alternatively, a spin-triplet odd-orbital $d_{xz}+id_{yz}$ pairing has been proposed based on momentum-dependent SOC \cite{Suh2020,Gingras2019,Clepkens2021}, but it is inconsistent with NMR \cite{Pustogow2019,Ishida2020,Chronister2021} and PNS \cite{Petsch2020} experiments.
+The $d_{xz}+id_{yz}$ pairing is typically unfavored due to the quasi-2D Fermi surface topology of Sr$_2$RuO$_4$, but may be stabilized if a sizable momentum-dependent $E_g$-SOC is included \cite{Suh2020}.
+The latter could give rise to a spin-triplet odd-orbital $(d_{xz}+id_{yz})$-like pairing that can explain the Knight shift drop below $T_c$ \cite{Yu2018,Lindquist2020,Fukaya2022}, but the required $E_g$-SOC is at least one order of magnitude higher than that predicted by DFT \cite{Clepkens2021}.
+The $d_{xz}+id_{yz}$ gap is featured with horizontal line nodes on the $k_z=0$ plane \cite{Ramires2021}, so it is supposed to cause spin resonance at $q_l=0$, which is, however, absent according to recent neutron scattering experiments \cite{Iida2020,Jenni2021}.
+It is also inconsistent with the ultrasound experiment showing no evident jump in $(c_{11}-c_{12})/2$ \cite{Ghosh2021,Benhabib2021}.
+The $d_{xz}+id_{yz}$ pairing was mainly supported by $\mu$SR measurements that reported the splitting of superconductivity and TRSB under uniaxial pressure as opposed to hydrostatic pressure \cite{Grinenko2021a,Grinenko2021b}.
+However, this splitting was questioned by specific heat measurements, which found no sign of bulk phase transition induced by uniaxial pressure \cite{Li2021}.
+More accurate experiments will be needed to clarify how exactly superconductivity evolves under pressure.
+In our calculations, the SOC is ${\bf k}$-independent and has a magnitude consistent with DFT prediction.
+Thus, the $d_{xz}+id_{yz}$ pairing is always unfavored within our framework.